Olympics-Beijing marks 100 days to Winter Olympics amid COVID, rights concerns | Sports-Games

 Unlike the Tokyo Games, which were delayed by a year and stalked by speculation they would be cancelled, there has been little doubt the Beijing Winter Olympics will take place - no matter what - as an increasingly assertive China seizes the opportunity to demonstrate soft power.
 Still, the countdown comes as China, with some of the world's most stringent COVID-19 controls, manages small Delta variant outbreaks.
 The Beijing and Wuhan marathons were recently postponed, with curbs on travel into the capital announced due to dozens of daily new cases.

 Such restrictions have contributed to a lack of the anticipatory buzz that marked the Beijing 2008 Summer Olympics - an extravaganza widely seen as China's global coming-out party.
-BOYCOTT CALLS
+On Wednesday, China reported 50 new locally-transmitted cases for the previous day - the most since Sept 16 but still tiny by global standards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)